China–Malaysia relations: Peranakan Chinese

 In old times the first group of Chinese people in Malaysia used to be held in high regard by Malays.
 Some old Malays in the past may have taken the word "Baba", referring to Chinese males, and put it into their name, when this used to be the case.

+British colonialism

+The British involvement in Malay politics began in the 18th century with the establishment of trading posts in Penang (formerly part of Kedah) and were interested in the tin resources of the Malay Peninsula and sought to protect their trading interests in the region, by treaties and agreements with local rulers, the British gradually expanded their influence and control over various Malay states.

+These were significantly influenced by trade and the strategic importance of these locations for British commercial interests.
+While Sir Stamford Raffles's establishment of a British trading post in Singapore in 1819 was a key event, the colonization of these areas was a broader process driven by various factors beyond just Raffles's actions.
+The British also had a hand in influencing Malay politics, establishing trading posts, and ultimately gaining control of the island of Singapore with the founding of modern Singapore by the formal treaty of British East India Company, Singapore was developed as a thriving colony and port, eventually becoming the seat of government for the Straits Settlements as the British had bought Indians and Chinese workers to Singapore where they support the colony's growing economy by developing the island's infrastructure and plantations.
+In 1841, while the British are at war with the Qing Empire at the First Opium War, the Second Battle of Chuenpi became a major victory for the British Empire as Charles Elliot declared the cession of Hong Kong to the United Kingdom, with Henry Pottinger became the first Governor of Hong Kong in 1843.
+The Battle of Singapore became a major British defeat when it fell to the Japanese occupation in February 1942 during World War II which went on until it was liberated on 12 September 1945.

 Cold War era

-During the Cold War, Mao Zedong's foreign policy was to support revolutionary leftist organisations worldwide.
+During the Cold War, Chairman of the Chinese Communist Party Mao Zedong's foreign policy was to support revolutionary leftist organisations worldwide.
 They subsequently supported Chin Peng's Malayan Communist Party and its military wing, the Malayan National Liberation Army as well another Communist party in Borneo, the North Kalimantan Communist Party under Bong Kee Chok.
+The Malayan Declaration of Independence was proclaimed and achieved independence from Britain on 31 August 1957.
+Singapore remained part of Malaysia until it was separated on 9 August 1965 as the "Republic of Singapore".
 Since most of the members and soldiers of MCP and NKCP were ethnic Chinese, the Malaysian government and other non-ethnic Chinese population viewed the ethnic Chinese population in Malaysia as 'fifth columns' and with distrust.
 But following the reforms initiated by Deng Xiaoping, the Chinese government support for Communist insurgencies worldwide gradually declined.

 Modern times

-Diplomatic relations were established in 1974.
+Diplomatic relations were established on 31 May 1974.